Hotel Spotlight

 The Vibe: Romance, rebellion, and old New Orleans charm.

-Standout Detail: Walking through the timeless open-atrium foyer with the dramatic sweeping staircases, antique grandfather clock, and antique Moroccan rugs.
+Standout Detail: Walking through the timeless, open-atrium foyer with the dramatic sweeping staircases, antique grandfather clock, and antique Moroccan rugs.

 This Place Is Perfect For: Eccentric design enthusiasts.
 Couples who swoon over Southern glamour.
 Seekers of the innate mysteries of New Orleans.

-Walk a few feet across the street to the sister Ace Hotel for access to the 24-hour gym and rooftop Alto terrace and bar with reservable day beds and weekend DJs.
+Sister hotel Ace across the streets for access to the 24-hour gym and rooftop Alto terrace and bar with reservable day beds and weekend DJs.
+Maison de la Luz does not have a spa, but in-room pampering sessions (manicures, pedicures, massages) can be arranged.

 What to Do Nearby